 Project/ Programme Description Timescale to deliver Funding status Primary objective theme Health and wellbeing improvement programme To begin our programme of improvements to health and wellbeing we will: Engage local people to: Understand more about their health and wellbeing concerns, aspirations and expectations of health and social care services.
 Co-design information to support them to use the right health service at the right time to remain healthy and independent for as long as possible.
 Understand their requirements and preferences for information to enable them to make healthy choices and prevent and manage long term health conditions.
 Increase uptake of screening, immunisations and vaccinations.
-Increase participation in physical activity.
+Make use of local green spaces to become more active and increase participation in physical activity.
 Build local voluntary and community sector activity to support local people within their local neighbourhoods.
 Ensure that East Birmingham has the resources it needs to deliver high quality health and social care services by: Creating a single workforce plan for the area which creates opportunities for local people where appropriate and sets out clearly our plans for local GP recruitment and retention.
 Creating an estates strategy which informs capital investment to ensure that physical standards are improved and makes the best use of the space available to us.
 0-5 years To be identified Health and wellbeing